-The Renewal Corporation will monitor the lower approximately 700 Ft (0.14 miles) of Walker Creek (Appendix A, Figure 4).
+The Renewal Corporation will monitor the lower approximately 700 ft (0.14 miles) of Walker Creek (Appendix A, Figure 4).
 The Renewal Corporation does not expect that Walker Creek will exceed the Water Temperature Trigger.
 Walker Creek does not support a large population of spawning salmonids, though non-natal salmonids are occasionally observed in the Tributary Confluence Monitoring Area (T. Soto, pers. comm., 2020).
 The confluence of Walker Creek is dynamic, and its structure can shift annually based on flows and sediment deposition.
-The Renewal Corporation anticipates using a seine or backpack electrofishing if the Renewal Corporation determines that juvenile fish do need to be relocated from this Tributary Confluence Monitoring Area.
+The Renewal Corporation anticipates using a seine if the Renewal Corporation determines that juvenile fish need to be relocated from this Tributary Confluence Monitoring Area.
 This capture effort will likely be done by a crew of three persons working over a one to two-day period.
+If seining is an issue due to substrate and habitat complexity, the Renewal Corporation may use backpack electrofishing instead.